nmeum/rwx/README.md

 Installation
 ------------

-This utility depend on libX11 if you already have libX11 installed you just need to make sure that the `X11INC` and `X11LIB` variables in the `Makefile` point to the right directories.
+This utility depends on libX11 if you already have libX11 installed you just need to make sure that the `X11INC` and `X11LIB` variables in the `Makefile` point to the right directories.
 If that's the case you can compile and install rwx using: